antoniaboca/ads_course_assessment/README.md

 6. It validates the model, by plotting the difference between the predicted prices and the actual prices
 7. It return the model and a prediction

 All other functions in this module are functions that implement the steps above.

+## Testing

+Due to the nature of the task, I have considered unit tests to be unnecessary, as the data and the functions that process it go hand in hand.
+Writing this fynesse module has been in itself an iterative process, in which edge cases caused by the data itself have appeared at all moments.